GATERAGE/RAGEmini/README.md

-# RAGE DeepSeek
+# DeepSeekRAGE
 in one weekend I created a streamlit to connect with ollama recognizing ollama from localhost if running<br />
 <b>RAGE</b> folder contains the as yet to be implented <b>R</b>etrieval <b>A</b>ugmented <b>G</b>enerative <b>E</b>ngine<br />
-RAGE DeepSeek currently functions as a basic UI for chat response from local ollama model<br />
+DeepSeekRAGE functions as a basic UI for chat response from localhost ollama model<br />
 with memory.py and logger.py<br />

 ```txt